 // }

-Next, each pipeline does some cleanup.
-The foo pipeline does a slightly different cleanup than the others, but we can still parameterize on this.
+pipeline does a slightly different cleanup than the others,

 function field(f) {